NVIDIA Image Scaling Tested

 NIS ON OFF

-Another thing that will show up are the additional resolutions provided by the Image Scaling feature.
+Another thing that will show up is the additional resolutions provided by the Image Scaling feature.
 These resolutions only show up when Image Scaling is enabled.
-You can select these resolutions in game’s video settings.
+You can select these resolutions in the game’s video settings.

 NIS RESOLUTIONS